Danish Gambit: History

 From the very beginning the nomenclature of the Danish Gambit was very confusing.
 The idea stems from a famous correspondence game London–Edinburgh, 1824: 1.e4 e5 2.Nf3 Nc6 3.d4 exd4 4.Bc4 Bc5 5.c3 Qe7 6.0-0 dxc3 7.Nxc3.
 The Swede Hans Lindehn played 1.e4 e5 2.d4 exd4 3.c3 on a regular basis from 1857 at the latest.
 He defeated the later World Champion Wilhelm Steinitz with his gambit in London, 1864.
 It is possible that Martin Severin From met Lindehn in Paris in this period and learned about the gambit there.
 According to Graham Burgess, in Denmark itself, the opening is called the Nordic Gambit.

 Many games transposed to the Göring Gambit, as Nf3 for White and ...Nc6 for Black are logical moves.
 As Carl Theodor Göring also used to play the double gambit, there was hardly any difference.

-Remarkably enough, the idea to sacrifice just one pawn (Nxc3) is older in the Göring Gambit than in the Danish.
+The idea to sacrifice just one pawn (Nxc3) is older in the Göring Gambit than in the Danish.
 Paul Morphy encountered it at the first USA-Congress of 1857 against Alexander Meek.
 In the Danish, especially Alexander Alekhine applied 1.e4 e5 2.d4 exd4 3.c3 dxc3 4.Nxc3, but on unimportant occasions.